 How to back up images saved by Eagle?

-You can back up the images you saved on Eagle at any time.
-The operation is the same as the concept of backing up general files.
+You can back up the images you saved in Eagle at any time, it's the same way how you back up your regular files and folders.
 In this article, we'll discuss two different ways to back up.

 Back up manually

 Eagle will save all photos, tags, categories in the library under the designated path.
 The logic to manually back up is the same as how you back up a regular folder/file.
 You can copy Eagle library folder and save it under another directory properly, please refer to the following:

 - Open your library path

 - Right-click on "library name.library" , then select "copy"

 - Open the directory where you want to back up